M-CreativeLab/jsar-runtime/docs/blogs/stereo-img-rendering-copilot.md

 # I Added Stereo <img> Rendering to Our Browser Engine — With Copilot

-*Published: January 2025*
+*Published: July 2025*

 Recently, I set out to make spatial (stereo) image rendering as simple as possible in [JSAR Runtime](https://github.com/M-CreativeLab/jsar-runtime).

-JSAR (JavaScript Augmented Reality) is a lightweight, web-based spatial computing runtime that enables developers to create XR applications using familiar web technologies like HTML, CSS, and JavaScript.
+> JSAR (JavaScript Augmented Reality) is a lightweight, browser engine that enables developers to create XR applications using familiar web technologies like HTML, CSS, and JavaScript.

 My goal: let any web developer create immersive 3D content for XR just by writing HTML.
 And thanks to GitHub Copilot, this feature shipped faster and cleaner than ever.

 ## The Problem: Stereo Images Are Too Hard for the Web